nuke-build/nuke/docs/getting-started.md

 ```

 - `OnlyWhen`: the target is only executed when running on a server.
 The property `IsServerBuild` is provided from the `Build` base class, and checks whether any of the known build servers is currently hosting the process (i.e., TeamCity or Bitrise).
-- `ContinuousOnFailure`: even when the executed actions are throwing an exception, the build continuous with further targets
 - `DependsOn`: again, this target depends on another target called `Pack`.
 Multiple dependent targets can be separated by comma since the method accepts `params Target[] targets`.
 - `Executes`:
   - Files are collected using the glob mechanism.